ForgTav/E2EE-CropAutomation/README.md

 ![Robot Components](media/building_computer_2.png?)

-# Running the system
-Launching the system on the computer using the command main.

-    main

 # Building the Robot
 ![Robot Components](media/Robot_Components.png?)
 1) Insert the computer case into the OC Electronics Assembler which can be powered.